netdata/learn/docs/agent/contributing/contributing-documentation.md

 #### The `docs` folder

 At the root of the Netdata repository is a `` folder.
 Inside this folder we place documentation that does not have a direct relationship to a specific component of Netdata.
-It's where we house our [getting started guide](/docs/agent/docs/getting-started), guides on [running Netdata behind Nginx](/docs/agent/running-behind-nginx), and more.

 If the documentation you're working on doesn't have a direct relaionship to a component of Netdata, it can be placed in this `docs/` folder.